 Jeffrey T.K.
 Fraser, B.Comm., LLB. – Corporate Secretary

 Mr. Fraser has practiced corporate, securities and mineral natural resources law for over 25 years.
 He has, through Jeffrey T.K.
 Fraser Law Corporation, been legal counsel to Formation Metals Inc. since 1997, providing legal services relative to financings, corporate law and governance, and securities regulatory compliance.

 E.R.
 (Rick) Honsinger, B.Sc., P.Geo. – VP Corporate Communications

-Mr. Honsinger’s geological and technical background brings over 25 years of project management, exploration, IT, and I.R. related experience to the Company.
-He is directly responsible for Corporate Communications and related compliance and has managed and contributed to the success of numerous field and special projects during his past employment with Formation.
+Mr. Honsinger’s geological and technical background brings over 25 years of project management, exploration and I.R. related experience to the Company.
+He is directly responsible for Corporate Communications and related compliance and has managed and contributed to the success of numerous field and special projects during his past 18 years with Formation.

 A founding partner of the Houston mining transactional law firm Quinn & Brooks LLP, Mr. Quinn has over 25 years of legal and management experience, including as Vice President and General Counsel for Battle Mountain Gold Company.
 Appointed to the Board of Directors of the Company in June 2006, he has extensive experience in M&A transactions, corporate governance, public disclosure, governmental affairs, environmental law and land management.
 Mr. Quinn has a Bachelor of Science degree in Economics from the University of Denver, a juris doctorate degree from the University of Denver College of Law and has completed two years of graduate work in mineral economics at the Colorado School of Mines.